SuperGuy10/NLP_Final_Project/README.md

 # NLP_Final_Project
 Music emotion prediction based on lyrics and probability
-"""
+## Introduction
 This project is for UTD 2017 Spring Natural Language Processing course final project under professor Dr. Moldovan.

+This my first Python project and also my first project published on GitHub.

-Using feature:
+## Using Features

-*Supervised Learning idea
+* Supervised Learning idea
-*Naive Bayesian Classifier idea
+* Naive Bayesian Classifier idea
-*Part-of-speech tagging
+* Part-of-speech tagging
-*Probability and statistics
+* Probability and statistics
-*Natural Language Toolkit (NLTK)
+* Natural Language Toolkit (NLTK)

 Since I haven't learned Machine Learning or Artificial Intelligencelearn courses yet, I can only imitate some methods of ideas of Supervised Learning or Naive Bayesian Classifier.